kiddowbn/BOINKO25484_FTO2505_A_Boikhantsho-Nkogatse_DJS01/README.md

 # DJS01: Vanilla JS Podcast App
+DJS01-APP Podcast With html css vanila java script of podcast ap
+HTML:
+DROPDOWN ADDED IN CONTAINER WITH OPPTIONS
+MODAL SECTION- ADDED WITH MODAL INFO

+CSS/STYLES:
+modal design inplimented and responsive interface from mobile to desktop colouring and sizing of componets and page layout

+scripts/js-
+data.js-
+initaldataset given only moved

+main.js-
+Main application logic
+Initial render
+Event Listeners

+modal.js-
+modal display and interaction

+podcast.js-
+Get season details for  podcast
+Get genre objects for podcast
+Get format to display

+podcastManager.js-
+Manages podcast data, filtering, and sorting Initialize podcast data from external data source Filter podcasts
+Sort podcasts by criteria

 ## Overview

-You will design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.
+ design and build a responsive web application that allows users to **browse podcast shows** on a landing page and **view detailed information** in a modal.
 The application should display clear, concise previews of podcast shows and offer additional information through a modal pop-up, **all without navigating away from the page**.
 Your app should showcase clean code architecture and strong UI/UX design while following JavaScript best practices.

 ---